vargovargo/professional/vargoCV.md

 <a name="presentations"></a>
 ##PRESENTATIONS##
 >###Invited Talks###
+>>*Measuring the Urban Environment for Health* Sustainable Helath Urban Environments (SHUE) workshop hosted by London School of Hygeine & Tropical Medicine and University College London - London, UK Apr.
+22, 2015

+>>*Should We Doctor Climate Science? - A Survey of Physicians in Wisconsin* 9th Annual Nelson Institute Earth Day Conference - Madison, WI Apr.
+20, 2015

 >>*Urban Warming and Health*
 Urban Nature as a Health Resource hosted by The Hixon Center for Urban Ecology at the Yale School of Forestry & Environmental Studies - New Haven, CT Feb.
 6, 2015